lblod/app-lpdc-digitaal-loket/migration-scripts/tests-shacl/instances-concepts/questions.md

 - keywords: moeten we de talen beperken ? nl / en ?
 - TODO: verify all kardinaliteiten ...
 - question: should conceptTag be present on an instance ?
+- publicationMedium: also add RechtenVerkenner ? / and others ? currently only YourEurope is in 'official code list'
 -